 The term “hybrid” is key to understanding this concept.
 As Merriam-Webster explains, hybrid means “having or produced by a combination of two or more distinct elements.”

 Here’s the next question you’re bound to have: What different methodologies can be combined?
 There is no shortage of options.
-Some popular ones include:
+Some popular PM methods include:

 - Waterfall project management